GoogleChrome/developer.chrome.com/site/en/blog/new-in-devtools-118/index.md

 The [workspace](/docs/devtools/workspaces/) feature in the **Sources** panel is new streamlined:

 - **Consistent naming**.
 Most notably, the **Sources** > **Filesystem** pane was renamed into **Workspace**.
 Various UI texts in this pane are now clearer and free of redundancy.
-- **Imropoved setup**.
+- **Improved setup**.
 See better cues for dragging and dropping folders or click a link to select a folder.

 [**Sources** > **Workspace**](/docs/devtools/workspaces/) lets you sync changes you make in DevTools directly to your source files.